History of the Green Party of Canada: 2019 election and aftermath

 During the 2019 federal election, both May and Manly were re-elected while Jenica Atwin was elected in her New Brunswick riding of Fredericton, making her the third elected Green MP in the federal parliament, and the first Green MP outside of British Columbia.
 Nationwide, the Greens received 1,189,607 votes, representing 6.55% of total valid votes cast.

 On 4 November 2019, Green party Leader Elizabeth May announced that effective that day, she would be stepping down as leader of the Party but remaining leader of the Parliamentary caucus, with deputy leader Jo-Ann Roberts assuming an interim leadership role.
-May will continue to act as Parliamentary Leader and sit as a Green member of Parliament.
+May would continue to act as Parliamentary Leader and sit as a Green member of Parliament.
 The decision to step down came as a promise to May's daughter.

 Annamie Paul

 2020 to 2021

 Ten candidates ran in 2020 Green Party of Canada leadership election to replace Elizabeth May.
 On October 4, 2020, Toronto lawyer Annamie Paul was declared the winner.
 She edged out Dimitri Lascasris, a Montreal class-action lawyer running as an ecosocialist, by 2,009 votes (9 percentage points) in the final ballot count.
 Annamie Paul became the first Black Canadian and first Jewish woman to be elected leader of a major political party in Canada.

 Paul ran in the 2020 Toronto Centre federal by-election, where she placed second.

-On 10 June 2021, Jenica Atwin crossed the floor, leaving the Green caucus to join the Liberal caucus due to internal party disagreements over the Israeli–Palestinian conflict.
-Atwin criticized party leader Paul's statement on the matter following Israeli airstrikes as "inadequate".
-This prompted an advisor to Paul to vow to replace Atwin with a "pro-Zionist" candidate.
+During the 2021 Israel–Palestine crisis, Jenica Atwin criticized Paul's statement on the matter as "inadequate" and called to "end apartheid."
+Paul's senior advisor Noah Zatzman blasted Atwin and fellow Green MP Paul Manly in a May 14 Facebook post, calling their statements regarding the crisis "Appalling anti-Semitism," and saying "we will work to defeat you."
+On June 10 Atwin crossed the floor to join the Liberal caucus.
+This prompted Zatzman to vow to replace Atwin with a "pro-Zionist" candidate.
 Atwin cited "distractions" in the Green Party as a factor in her departure.